DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

-Again since _n_ is the only active node then no other `promised` messages will have been sent before its peers receive the `proposed` message, so the proposal will result in a quorum of `accepted` messages which results in the proposed value being chosen as required.
+Again since _n_ is the only active node then no other `promised` messages will have been sent before its peers receive the `proposed` message, so the proposal will result in a quorum of `accepted` messages which results in the proposed value being chosen and learned as required.
 QED.

 ### Unboundedly large messages

 The time it takes to send and receive a message is a function of its size, so it is only safe to assume that the round-trip time is bounded if messages have bounded size.
-In practice if a message is too large then nodes time-out before it is fully delivered.
-This can lead to a leadership election, and also breaks the liveness proof above: if `promised` messages may then arbitrarily long to deliver then there may never be a time when there is a unique active node and therefore no election may ever succeed.
+In practice if a message is too large then nodes time-out before it is fully delivered, which can lead to a leadership election, and also breaks the liveness proof above: if `promised` messages may then arbitrarily long to deliver then there may never be a time when there is a unique active node and therefore no election may ever succeed.
 It's a good idea to limit the size of